 Unfortunately, the AGBI cannot assist in cases where the recession has caused career difficulties or when an artist is unable to find a market for their work.
-The AGBI cannot assist with legal fees or other business difficulties.
+The AGBI cannot assist with legal fees, business difficulties or education grants for mature students.

 The AGBI Council look at the training, qualifications, art- CV detailing shows and exhibitions, employment and the number of years applicants have made a living from art.
 The AGBI Council will also need to see original examples of an applicant’s work.